 Though SCMB is mostly focused on outsiders, it is not overburdened with cliched portrayals of the quirkiness of China as some books written by expats tend to be.
 The book pulls no punches with unscrupulous aspects of life in China like dishonest employees or the trend of mistresses, nor the shallower aspects of life as a China expat (some of which could have applied to me when I lived there).

-SCMB starts off fast in Shenzhen, moves into Guangzhou and concludes in HK.
+SCMB starts off fast in Shenzhen, moves on to Guangzhou and concludes in HK.
 The plot slows down a bit in Guangzhou and I found it less interesting, but perhaps this is a reflection of reality in those two cities.
-Shenzhen is a burgeoning tech center and still-booming metropolis, while Guangzhou, though the capital of Guangdong and boasting a long history, might be showing her age a bit now.
+Shenzhen is a burgeoning tech center and still-booming metropolis, while Guangzhou, though the capital of Guangdong and boasting a long history, might be showing her age a bit.
 The characters in Shenzhen are mainly into having a good time and making money, the Guangzhou characters are more pensive and discuss topics like the cultural characteristics of Chinese cities and white (expat) privilege.
 The final part, Hong Kong, goes by rather hastily, with business deals and leisure, which probably sums up Hong Kong.

 The writing is clear and the plot flows well, despite the constant shifting from one character to another, and most of the characters, from both Shenzhen and Guangzhou, are brought together in a surprising and slightly tragic finale.

-Nevertheless, the book’s title may bring to mind a sense of melancholy, but for some of the characters, life in South China marks a sense of triumph.
+The book’s title may bring to mind a sense of melancholy, but for some of the characters, life in South China marks a sense of triumph.